|Forms and Documents|

 Steps for the final approval of the scholarly inquiry project or thesis

 - Each student should discuss with his or her committee chair the final product for the scholarly inquiry project or thesis and the final exam.
 Begin this process early, as it is common to have multiple drafts of papers that must be reviewed.

 - Once the scholarly inquiry project or thesis is nearing completion, the student will present drafts of the manuscript to the supervisory committee chair.
 Students should allow at least two weeks for the chair to read the paper and provide feedback.
 The decision to give materials to other member(s) of the committee is a shared decision by the student and the chair.

-- If the student is engaged in research with data from or about human subjects, the student should retain all signed consent forms storage for the required six years.
+- If the student is engaged in research with data from or about human subjects, the student should retain all signed consent forms for the time specified by UW Human Subjects.